 What is a short-stay Caribbean visa?

-- A short-stay Caribbean visa lets you travel throughout the Dutch Caribbean, i.e. Aruba, Bonaire, Curaçao, Saba, St Eustatius and St Maarten.
+- A short-stay Caribbean visa lets you travel to and between the Caribbean parts of the Kingdom of the Netherlands (Aruba, Bonaire, Curaçao, Saba, St Eustatius and St Maarten).

-- A standard short-term Caribbean visa is issued for a stay of up to 90 days within a 180-day period.
-It is a multiple-entry visa.
+- A short-stay visa lets you visit the Caribbean parts of the Kingdom for a maximum of 90 days within a 180-day period.

-- A short-stay Caribbean visa does not permit you to undertake paid work.
-If you would like to work, you must have a work permit.
-For more information on work permits, contact the local authorities.
+- A short-stay Caribbean visa does not permit you to do paid work.
+If you want to work, you must have a work permit.
+For more information, contact the local authorities.

-- A short-term Caribbean visa is not valid for travel to the European part of the Netherlands or to any other Schengen area country.
+- A short-stay Caribbean visa is not valid for travel to the European part of the Netherlands or to any other Schengen area country.

 Do I need a visa?